Summary:

 If you already have a tankless water heater, chances are you have nothing to worry about!
 That's because the vast majority of tankless water heaters already have an energy efficiency rating of at least .82 or higher, which means they comply with the new regulations.

-Embrace Change With Caccia Plumbing Inc.
+Embrace Change With Caccia Home Services

 The California Air Resources Group's decision to ban the sale of gas water heaters by 2030 is a commendable step toward mitigating climate change.
 As responsible residents of California, it's our duty to embrace this change and transition to more sustainable options.

-We’re standing by to help Bay Area homeowners make this transition.
+We're standing by to help Bay Area homeowners make this transition.
 With over 45 years of experience in water heater installation and repair, you can trust us to help you find the right product and get the job done.
-Our goal is to become your partner in embracing greener technologies that help combat climate change!
+Schedule your water heater replacement today to take the first step toward a greener future!